warte67/SDOM/docs/progress.md

   - Made `examples/test/repeat_tests.sh` robust: captures program output when logs are not saved, safely handles missing log files, and reliably prints failing run output.
   - Verified stability with long runs: repeated harness exercised (200 runs) with 0 failures locally.

+## Next Steps for October 16, 2025:
+- Scaffold and implement ArrowButton (inherits from IconButton; supports four directions and two states).
+- Design and implement ProgressBar, Slider, and Scrollbar controls:
+    - Use a shared base class (e.g., RangeControl or IBarObject) with orientation, min/max/value, and event logic.
+    - Support both horizontal and vertical variants via an orientation property.
+    - Ensure Scrollbar composes ArrowButtons for increment/decrement controls.

 ---
 ## Next Steps:
+- Review and refactor documentation:
+    - Begin organizing markdown docs by topic, add more examples and tutorials.
+    - Plan a thorough documentation revamp (including Doxygen and markdown).
+    - Index docs for easier navigation and update legacy references.
 - Investigate what I presume are z_order based bugs.
-Objects are not rendering in proper order.
+  - Objects are not rendering in proper order.
 Not sure when this started.
-This happens when Boxes are attached to another box and that box is at a lower level than another one.
-This is a Box behavior not a behavior explictly of the SDOM API.
+  - This happens when Boxes are attached to another box and that box is at a lower level than another one.
+  - This is a likely a `Box` behavior not a behavior explictly of the `SDOM API`.

 - refactor the UnitTest functions to use the newest test function pattern (e.g., `Label_test1()` → `Label_test1()`).
   - Refactor `SpriteSheet_UnitTests` to utilize proper scaffolding patterns.
 [COMPLETE]